 Just because you are hitting the road doesn’t mean you have to leave the BBQ behind.
 There are a number of barbecues that are made specifically to be mobile.
-In fact, BBQ grills on a trailer are increasingly popular and easy to find.
+In fact, barbecue grills on a trailer are increasingly popular and easy to find.

 If you haven’t thought about getting your own trailer-mounted barbecue, but love the flavors of slow-cooked meat, it might just be time to reconsider your options.
 No aluminum hibachi is going to give you the flavors you crave.
 With a real smoker/grill you will have the best BBQ around anytime, and you can take it with you, anywhere.

-Wood vs. Charcoal vs. Gas
+Wood vs. Gas vs. Charcoal Grills

 For the true BBQ aficionado, there is nothing like wood.
 In fact, most competitive grillers will tell you that the best way to get tender, succulent meat is to smoke it, rather than grill it.
 For that, wood is your best option.